nodejs/security-wg/processes/security_team_onboarding.md

 A *buddy* is an active member of the WG who is familiar with the above topics, and should be recommended on the nomination issue/PR.

-A suggested on-boarding session for triage team members: 30 minutes touch-base call to cover the triage process on HackerOne and the repo.

 ### How to nominate new members?
 Open a Pull-Request in https://github.com/nodejs/security-wg that suggests to nominate a new team member.
 Provide as much background and context as possible which is relevant to this candidate and his potential future contributions to the Security WG.